99Mariana/Understanding-SAP-ABAP/BPEM.md

 ![image](https://github.com/user-attachments/assets/49de1381-c62c-49ff-8e3f-d8fb5968d949)

-Note that usually the clarification cases are created automatically by the respective BPEM clarification case generation transactions, such as the `FPEMMAMA` transaction or by a BAPI.
+Usually the clarification cases are created automatically by the respective BPEM clarification case generation transactions, such as the `FPEMMAMA` transaction or by a BAPI.
 However in sometimes is need to create a clarification cases manually, for that a `EMMAC1` transaction is used.